Health Care Practice - Higher National Certificate

 Mandatory core units.

-1. Communicating in Health and Social Care Organisations L4 (15 credits)
+Law, Policy and ethical practice in Health and Social Care (15 credits) Level 4

-3. Health and Safety in the Health and Social Care Workplace L4 (15 credits)
+Demonstrating Professional Principles and Values in Health and Social Care (30 credits) Level 4

-4. Personal and Professional Development in Health and Social Care L4 (15 credits)
+Effective reporting and record keeping in Health and Social Care service (15 credits) Level 4

-12. Physiological Principles for Health and Social Care L4 (15 credits)
+Anatomy and Physiology for Health and Social Care (15 credits) Level 4.

 Students under 21: